 7. GUIDELINES.
-A historic building façade in downtown Streator generally consists of three major components: the storefront, the upper/middle façade, and the roof/cornice.
+Historic building façade guidelines detailed in the following Sections shall apply to buildings within the downtown area of the overall program area (Exhibit A).
+Buildings located within the program area, but outside of the downtown area may make "modern" upgrades to a façade pending Plan Commission approval and in accordance with these guidelines not specifically related to historic façade improvements.
+A historic building façade in downtown Streator generally consists of three components: the storefront. upper/middle façade, and the roof/cornice.
 The design should include, to the extent practical, all of these main components.
-Historic buildings are those built prior to 1950; therefore, the renovation or restoration of the façade should be to the original or pre-1950 appearance.
+Historic buildings are those built prior to 1950; therefore, the renovation or restoration of the facade should be to the original or pre-1950 appearance.
 The removal of post-1950 building modifications can be a part of a project.